Kamadulski/MP4_Audio_Extractor/docs/user_guide.md

 1. Click the "Select File" button
 2. Browse to and select the MP4 file you want to process
 3. Choose the desired output format (MP3 or AAC)
+4. Select the audio bitrate using either the dropdown menu or by entering a custom value
-4. Click the "Convert Audio" button
+5. Click the "Convert Audio" button
-5. The application will process the file and save the extracted audio in the same directory as the input file
+6. The application will process the file and save the extracted audio in the same directory as the input file

 #### Batch Processing Multiple Files (GUI)

 1. Click the "Select Folder" button
 2. Browse to and select the folder containing MP4 files
 3. Choose the desired output format (MP3 or AAC)
+4. Select the audio bitrate using either the dropdown menu or by entering a custom value
-4. Click the "Convert Audio" button
+5. Click the "Convert Audio" button
-5. The application will process all MP4 files in the selected folder and save the extracted audio files in the same directory as each input file
+6. The application will process all MP4 files in the selected folder and save the extracted audio files in the same directory as each input file

 ### Command-Line Version